Visitors Guide T

 If you pick up a brochure on Tonga from a travel agent you will probably read that the Kingdom of Tonga is a “rare sprinkling of jewels set in the turquoise blue of the Pacific”.
 It could well say the same in a dictionary.
 The diverse natural beauty, the people and the culture make Tonga a unique and rewarding destination.
 Tonga is the only Pacific nation never to have been subjected to foreign rule and, as such, traditional lifestyle has been maintained.
 The monarchy is important, as is the church and the sense of family and inner peace can be somewhat enviable.

 There are tours around Viti Levu, inland outings and day trips to Suva.
 From Nadi you can take a tour to The Garden of the Sleeping Giant (orchids), village tours and tours of the markets.
 Reception or your resort’s Tour Desk will make arrangements for you.

 Traveller’s Cheques can be used in Fiji but our question is, why are you travelling with them?
 With credit/debit cards, ATMs and cash, is there a need?
 Surely these things must go the way of the dinosaur?

 TREASURE ISLAND RESORT

 Treasure has 67 air-conditioned bures on a private island, all within 30 metres of the beach.
 Located in a marine park there are resident turtles, coral reefs and no mosquitoes.
 There’s a daily kids club, free kayaks, sailboats and windsurfing.
+There is also a very cute wedding chapel, a day spa and a dive operation.
 Basically, it’s a good value destination for both couples and families.